osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

     New Accessories:
         - Tsar Bomba, the largest nuclear bomb ever made courtesy of the Soviets.
             - Basically takes place of the old style MOAB behaviour, a big explosion & crater
-            - Slightly smaller explosion than before, and costs a bit less at $16,000
+            - Slightly smaller explosion crater than old MOAB
+            - Invisible radioactive fallout does additional damage to surrounding tanks

     Other Accessory Changes:
         - Sat.
 Strike: